sharma-dikshit/calculator-behaviour/addition.md

 - Given : Working calculator.
 - When : Enter the two positive numbers with a addition operator in between.
-- Then : Display the result of the additon.
+- Then : Display the result of the addition.

 ## Scenario : Addition of two negative numbers